 Matt received his undergraduate degree in political science from Purdue University and his law degree from the Loyola University-Chicago School of Law.

 Matt represented Flynn Properties, Inc. in the purchase of Solage Calistoga, a luxury resort in Napa Valley, and assisted in the negotiation of a joint venture between Flynn and Auberge Resorts, the acquisition loan and the hotel management agreement.

-Matt also represented Flynn Properties, Inc. in connection two significant transactions in San Francisco's South of Market (SoMA) area.
+Matt also represented Flynn Properties, Inc. in connection with two significant transactions in San Francisco’s South of Market (SoMA) area.
 Matt handled the acquisition, financing, leasing and eventual sale of 808 Brannan Street and 572 7th Street in San Francisco, the headquarters of Pinterest.
-Matt also assisted Flynn with the acquisition, leasing and disposition of 200 Kansas Street, which closed in the first quarter of 2015.
+Matt also assisted Flynn with the acquisition, leasing, and disposition of 200 Kansas Street, which closed in the first quarter of 2015.

-Matt represented buyer of 225 Bush Street, a 560,000 square foot historic office building located in San Francisco’s Central Business District that was originally the headquarters of Standard Oil, in connection with the acquisition, joint venture, property management and loan negotiations.
+Matt represented the buyer of 225 Bush Street, a 560,000 square foot historic office building located in San Francisco’s Central Business District that was originally the headquarters of Standard Oil, in connection with the acquisition, joint venture, property management and loan negotiations.
 With a price of $350 million, this sale was one of largest office sales in San Francisco in 2014.

 In today’s robust leasing market, Matt handles major leasing transactions for both landlords and tenants.
 Matt regularly negotiates significant retail leases with national tenants and represents the owners of downtown properties with their office leasing programs.